KCI New Terminal Project Frequently Asked Questions

 6. What is included in the Community Benefits Agreement?

-Edgemoor has committed to providing a robust $28.85 million Community Benefits Agreement filled with services and programs that will grow the local workforce, build capacity in small businesses, and strengthen the Kansas City community.
+Edgemoor has committed to providing a robust Terminal Workforce Enhancement Program (TWEP) filled with services and programs that will grow the local workforce, build capacity in small businesses, and strengthen the Kansas City community.
 This plan exceeds the bar set by the City and provides support for Kansas City-based organizations and programs directly associated with the New Terminal project, including:

-- Nearly $6 million toward services designed to help Kansas City’s disadvantaged residents overcome the barriers to a career in construction, including jobsite transportation, subsidized child care, and on-site medical care
+Nearly $6 million toward services designed to help Kansas City’s disadvantaged residents overcome the barriers to a career in construction, including jobsite transportation, access to extended hours child care, and on-site medical care

 7. What M/WBE goals has Edgemoor committed to for the project?

 Edgemoor is resolute in its commitment to ensuring that both minority- AND women-owned businesses play a meaningful role in the KCI New Terminal project and has set a goal of achieving 35% M/WBE participation for the KCI New Terminal project.
 This was the highest commitment of any firm that submitted a proposal for the New Terminal Project.

 A breakdown of our participation goals is as follows: